vsekhar/fabula/docs/design.md

    * Used to guard against counter-causal possible orderings of events
    * Service maintains infrastructure to provide current time and uncertainty (epsilon)
    * Might be semantically misused (e.g. using midpoint as a "more accurate clock")
-     * Doesnt matter too much, misuse would have only local effect
+     * Doesn't matter too much, misuse would have only local effect
    * No specific use case that can't be more robustly covered by a post-commit wait timestamp (below)
  * TrueTime timestamps: `tt.timestamp`
    * Semantic: produce a causally-robust ordering of events (global monotonic wall clock)